 The following is a general overview of what happens when a person goes through benzodiazepine withdrawal.
 Experiences will vary by the person, so consult with a doctor to get the clearest understanding of what’s going on in your situation.

 Benzodiazepine withdrawal typically happens in two phases.
 The first is the acute phase, which can last a week to three months (90 days).
 The second is the post-acute withdrawal syndrome phase, known as PAWS, and it can last much longer, for weeks and even years.

 During the acute phase, users who took shorter-acting benzos, such as Ativan, Halcion, and Xanax, may experience their first signs of benzo withdrawal within six to eight hours.
 People who are in withdrawal from longer-acting benzos, which include Valium, Klonopin, and Librium, usually start to notice symptoms 24 to 48 hours after their last dose.

-Insomnia, anxiety, and nausea peak.
+Day 3-7 – Insomnia, anxiety, and nausea peak.
 Mental, emotional, and physical discomfort may be experienced.
-Recovering benzo users are at risk of having a seizure during this period, so medical supervision is advised.
+Recovering benzo users are at risk of having a seizure now.
+Medical supervision is needed.

-Recovering benzo users begin to see acute symptoms fading.
-Post-acute withdrawal symptoms (PAWS), such as drug cravings, depression, and irritability are unpredictable and may appear at any time.
+More than 15 days – Recovering benzo users begin to see acute symptoms fading.
+Post-acute withdrawal symptoms (PAWS), such as drug cravings, depression, and irritability, are unpredictable and may appear at any time.
 Treatment should be continued to help former users navigate this rough and uncertain period.

 If you are experiencing PAWS symptoms, keep in mind that you do not have to manage these on your own.
 Professional treatment is recommended to manage this period.
 Getting enough rest, practicing habits that promote health and wellness, and supportive network of people are effective ways to manage PAWS.
 Consult with your physician to come up with the best plan for you.